Yelpers have reported that Sibiu Travelers Hostel/Villa Teilor Has Closed

 And why we tell you this?
 Sibiu Travelers Hostel is situated in Strada Teilor and almost directly in front of our hostel stands a 'teilor' tree!!

-An aside: Last week when I was visiting my mother at her residential assisted living Bel Air home for seniors, we spent most of the afternoon looking through picture albums while she reminisced about the particular trip and I recorded her.
+An aside: Last week when I was visiting my mother at her assisted living facility in Bel Air, which is a wonderful home for seniors.
+We spent most of the afternoon looking through picture albums while she reminisced about the particular trip and I recorded her.
 One album was devoted to a month long trip my parents took through Romania.
 My parents were always the frugal travelers staying at hostels rather than at hotels.
 When they stayed at a B&B they considered it splurging!
 Even though they were in their mid sixties when they traveled through Albania, hostels were where they would stay.
 When they were in Sibiu, sure enough they stayed at the Sibiu Travelers Hostel.
 I looked at pictures of steep staircases that separate the Lower Medieval Town with its colorfully painted small houses from the Upper Town, the wide-open expanse of Piata Mare square which has been Sibiu’s center since the 15th Century.
 My parents love visitng European religius landmarks.
 Sibiu has several including the Catholic Basilica, a historic landmark with a stunning interior.
 Likewise there were a number of pics of the Orthodox Cathedral with its colorful and quite grand murals and frescoes covering the walls.
 She also had fantastic views of Sibiu taken from the Council Tower which, according to my mother, dates back to the late 1500s and sits in the passageway between the Piata Mare (Big Square) and Piata Mica (Small Square).
 I felt like I was listening to a professional travelogue.
 My mother was an art history teacher for years which is probably one reason she was so interested in traveling extensively around the world.
 It was a delightful afternoon.
 Whenever I listen to my parents' adventures, I am thankful they took so many pictures and appreciate how rich a live they have lived.

 HOW TO FIND THE HOSTEL?